Easy As Cookies

 Steak Salad with Lime and Cashews

-A bright steak salad with a dressing of lime juice and toasted sesame oil.
-Jalapenos add heat; cashews add crunch.
-Gluten-free and dairy-free!
+A vinegar-free steak salad topped with a lime and sesame oil dressing.
+Jalapeños add heat; cashews add crunch.
+Gluten-free, dairy-free, and cilantro-free.

 Prep Time15 minutes mins